telerik/xaml-docs/controls/radchartview/features/behaviors/trackball.md

 ## Update the TrackBall position

-ChartTrackBallBehavior exposes __Position__ property that can be used to manually change the position of the trackball.
+ChartTrackBallBehavior exposes __Position__ property which can be used to manually change the position of the trackball.
 The property accepts a value of type __Sytem.Windows.Point__.
 Setting the Position will display and snap the trackball to the data points which are plotted closest to the set position.
 The position is defined in pixels relative to the chart.

-For example, if the chart is 500px wide and 300px height, and the Position property is set to new Point(250, 150) the trackball will be placed to the data points plotted closest to the 250th horizontal and 150th vertical pixels of the chart.
+For example, if the chart is 500px wide and 300px high, and the Position property is set to new Point(250, 150), the trackball will be placed to the data points plotted closest to the 250th horizontal and 150th vertical pixels of the chart.

 #### __C#__
 	trackballBehavior.Position = new Point(250, 150);